1 Sentence Summary of Spark by John Ratey

-In this book, Author John Ratey explained very clearly how body and mind related with each other and how exercise improves brains functionality.
-So, let’s start.
+In this book, Author John Ratey explained very clearly how the body and mind related to each other and how exercise improves brain functionality.
+So, let’s start the Spark Book Summary.

 How Exercise Affects Learning?

-You might know that our brain consists of a hundred billion neurons or brain cells.
-When we do any activity or learn new thing, this brain cell fires and carries the signal.
+Along with these areas, you might know that our brain consists of a hundred billion neurons or brain cells.
+When we do any activity or learn new things, this brain cell fires and carries the signal.
 When we repeat activity brain cell fire more easily and faster will be the transmission of a signal.
-This neurons or brain cells govern our thoughts, actions, and emotions.
+These neurons or brain cells govern our thoughts, actions, and emotions.

-Along with these brain cells, there are neurotransmitters which play an important role in working of the brain.
+Along with these brain cells, there are neurotransmitters that play an important role in the working of the brain.
 These neurotransmitters are serotonin, norepinephrine, and dopamine.
 Serotonin helps to keep brain activity under control.
 It affects mood, anger, aggressiveness, and impulsivity.
 Norepinephrine amplifies signals that influence attention, perception, and motivation.

 Dopamine affects the learning ability, satisfaction and movement.
 Brain-derived neurotrophic factor (BDNF) is a protein that helps brain cell growth and gives strength to signal.
 Exercise balances these neurotransmitters by increasing their level and makes the brain calm, attentive and ready to learn.